A bad company reputation can lead to negative reviews and bad press, which can adversely affect your business’s bottom line. Here's why.

 Q: How do you fix a bad business reputation?

-A: Fixing a bad business reputation requires proactive reputation management.
-Some of the ways to be more proactive about protecting your company’s reputation include: Improving online reviews, creating positive content such as press releases, and improving SEO to get your positive content ranking higher in search results.
+A: The best approach is to avoid any issues and conduct proactive reputation management.
+This includes improving online reviews, creating positive content such as press releases or blogs, and improving SEO to rank your positive content higher in search results.